Frequently Asked Questions

 Q: Do some departments have their own review boards?
 What should I do with my proposal if I am in one of those departments?

 A: Yes, the Psychology Department has its own review board.
-Rebecca Johnson and Mark Rye, both from Psychology, are the liaisons to Skidmore's IRB.
-For both departments, complete the Research Proposal Template and e-mail the completed template along with supporting documentation to Professors Johnson and Rye in Psychology.
-They will then determine if the proposal needs IRB review.
+Rebecca Brooke Bays, from Psychology, is the liaison to Skidmore's IRB.
+For both departments, complete the Research Proposal Template and e-mail the completed template along with supporting documentation to Professor Bays in Psychology.
+She will then determine if the proposal needs IRB review.
 You will be notified if you must submit your proposal to the full IRB.

 Q: I'm doing a class project.
 Does it have to be reviewed by the IRB?